Trademarks and startups: Using Canadian trademark law to protect company value

 Certification marks are a type of trademark that identifies wares and services that meet a defined standard.
 Certification marks are not used by the organization that owns the mark, but are licensed to other companies to identify wares and services as meeting the standard.

 The Canadian Standards Association (CSA) certification mark is a brand synonymous with safety standards.
 This certification mark indicates that the product bearing the mark meets certain safety standards.

 Distinguishing guises are a type of trademark that uses the shape of the product, or its container, packaging or wrapping, to indicate the source of the product or service.

 Registering a trademark creates competitive advantage since it entitles the owner to the exclusive use of the mark with the associated wares and services.
 The right applies across Canada.
 The registration period is 15 years and is renewable indefinitely if there is continuous use of the mark.
 A registered trademark is considered evidence of ownership, which makes it more difficult for the legitimacy of the trademark to be challenged.

-For example, Coca-Cola® has been a registered trademark since September 29, 1932.
+Coca-Cola®, for example, has been a registered trademark since September 29, 1932.